ncsa/Swift-T-Variant-Calling/README.md

 ## How to Run the Pipeline

 ### Executing the Swift-T Application

-`swift-t -u -n \< Node# * PROCPERNODE + 1 or more \> -I /path/to/Swift-T-Variant-Calling/src -r /path/to/Swift-T-Variant-Calling/src/bioapps /path/to/Swift-T-Variant-Calling/src/VariantCalling.swift -runfile=/path/to/example.runfile`
+`swift-t -O3 -o \</path/to/compiled_output_file.tic\> -I /path/to/Swift-T-Variant-Calling/src -r /path/to/Swift-T-Variant-Calling/src/bioapps -u -n \< Node# * PROCPERNODE + 1 or more \> /path/to/Swift-T-Variant-Calling/src/VariantCalling.swift -runfile=/path/to/example.runfile`

-This command will compile and run the pipeline all in one command (the `-u` flag means that it will only compile if the file is not up-to-date).
+This command will compile and run the pipeline all in one command

+**Explanation of flags**

+* `-O3` Conduct full optimizations of the Swift-T code during compilation (Even with full optimizations, compilation of the code takes only around 3 seconds)
+* `-o` The path to the compiled swift-t file (has a .tic extension); on the first run, this file will be created.
+* `-I` This includes some source files that are imported during compilation
+* `-r` This includes some tcl package files needed during compilation
+* `-u` Specifies that the Swift-T code will be compiled only if an already up-to-date version is not found
+* `-n` The number of processes (ranks) Swift-T will open for this run of the workflow
+* `-runfile` The path to the runfile with all of the configuration variables for the workflow

 This command must be included in a job submission script and not called directly on a head/login node.